Getting GitHub Gists, LaTeX, and Tweet embeds on my blog.

 If you're here just to see how I got my result, skip to the "Solution" section.

-This article is a bit on the sillier side due to how I approached the problem, and how I ended up using it to procrastinate my other work.
-The problem is very simple to describe: I wanted my blog (this website!) to use SSG, and I wanted my Markdown files to be able to show code snippets.
-Originally, I was just getting the data on the server and passing a promise to a client component that would wait for the promise to resolve, and then passing it through Remark and Prism (not to be confused with Prisma, which I also used in this project).
+Originally, I was just getting the data on the server and passing a promise to a client component[1] that would wait for the promise to resolve, and then passing it through Remark and Prism (not to be confused with Prisma, which I also used in this project).
 Obviously, passing a promise from server to client is a really, really stupid idea.
 Having realized that, and having noticed that SSG was faster and better for SEO, I decided to make my (mostly static) blog be SSG'd.
 Now, in order to do this, I needed to port my markdown rendering to the server.

-1. Using Unified and Untold Horrors
+and Untold

 Since I was already using Remark, I might as well try to use Unified, right?
 That was so bad.
 My code was vaguely something like

-refractor.register(jsx); // (with all the other languages)
+refractor.register(jsx); // (and other languages)

 const getLanguage = (node: any) => {